browserengineering/book/book/invalidation.md

 setting them, checking them, and resetting them.
 The `get` method automatically checks the dirty flags, and the `set` method automatically resets them, but who *marks* the `zoom` dirty flags?
-(Without marking them when they change, we won't be able to avoid layout work.)
+(Without marking them when they change, we will incorrectly skip too much layout work.)

 Generally, we need to mark a dirty flag when something it depends on